-Internal Assessment: 20 Marks (Presentation/Test - 10 + Assignment/Attendance - 5+ Class test/Assignment - 5)
+Internal Assessment: 20 Marks (Library Tour reports - 10 + Attendance - 5+ Class test/Assignment - 5)

 The paper is divided into 4 Units.
 The examinees will be required to attempt Five questions in all, including Question 1, which is compulsory and selecting One question from each Unit (I - IV).
 Question 1 will consist of 8 short Answer (2 marks each) questions (having no internal choice) spread over the whole syllabi.
 The Examiner will set Two questions from each Unit.